webpchecker

 P.S.
 Want to learn more?
 Check out The Anti-Diet is called Intuitive Eating.

-Body Appreciation Key to Healthful Aging
+Body Appreciation Key to Healthy Aging

 Scrolling through my Facebook feed, I recently read a post by an over-50 woman lamenting that she could no longer eat pasta.
 Dozens of women commented below, offering low-carb recipe substitutions, commiserating with her on the unwelcome midlife “muffin top.”